koto-dev/wiki.old/logo-Guidelines.md

   The logo can be modified freely and we, Koto dev team, renounce all the rights as CC0.
 Any modification and/or processing of the logo is allowed at your own responsibility.
 We are not responsible for any damage, loss, confliction with a third party or any other issues caused by using the logo.
 We do not supply any support for editing the logo.
 Regardless of commercial or non-commercial use, the logo is allowed to be used for anything such as any websites, embedded in application software or printed matter.

 Examples for use allowed:
-- To create and sell coasters with the logo data
+- To produce and sell coasters with the logo data
-- To create a sticker with the logo data and put it on your shop front
+- To produce stickers with the logo and put them on your shop front
 - To modify the logo data and put it on your blog
 - To make a pull request to our Github repository with modified logo embedded into a code